 Enter the import folder command:

-fw import folder ~/Desktop/MultiCenterStudy--group psychology
+fw import folder ~/Desktop/MultiCenterStudy --group psychology --dicom dicomsubfolder1

+--dicomflag takes subfolders with DICOM images, analyzes them, zips them, and adds them as acquisitions.
 Learn more about the optional flags for the import folder command.

 Review the hierarchy and scan summary to make sure it matches what you expect.